kubernetes/website/docs/concepts/configuration/merge-kubeconfig-files.md

 {: .note}

 By default, `kubectl` looks for a file named `config` in the `$HOME/.kube` directory.
-You can specify additional kubeconfig files by setting the `KUBECONFIG` environment variable or by setting the [`--kubeconfig`](/docs/user-guide/kubectl/{{page.version}}/#config) flag.
+You can specify other kubeconfig files by setting the `KUBECONFIG` environment variable or by setting the [`--kubeconfig`](/docs/user-guide/kubectl/{{page.version}}/#config) flag.